Skip to content

 stream_completion async

-stream_completion(chat_request, graph_registry)
+stream_completion(chat_request, run)

 Stream a chat completion response.